ddanskin/python-scraper/README.md

-# python-scraper

-# Project Title
-Airfare Scraper
+# Airfare Scraper

-# Motivation
-To scrape airfare prices from a website using Python Beautiful Soup and Requests
+Versions of Python scrapers for scraping airfare prices from a website using Beautiful Soup and Requests